Roy-Rubin/STDL-Project/README.md

 - Deep learning computer vision algorithms are introduced to analyze the biopsy image.
 - When combined with the gene expression levels matrix, a trained model is produced that learns the connection between a matrix entry and its relevant image.
 - The goal is, to be able to produce a close-as-posibble approximation to real gene expression levels, using the biopsy image alone.
+- Experiments performed:
+    - Given a fraction of a biopsy image - Perform a prediction of a single gene's expression level
+    - Given a fraction of a biopsy image - Perform a prediction of K chosen genes expression levels
+    - Given a fraction of a biopsy image - Perform a prediction of all of the genes expression levels
+        - Performed with dimensionality reduction technique: `non-negative matrix factorization (NMF)`
+        - Performed with dimensionality reduction technique: `autoencoder deep neural network (AE)`

 ## Requirements